Buckle your seatbelts. My bio is long, varied and interesting (if I say so myself!).

 I grew up in Midland, Texas and graduated from Texas A&M University with a degree in journalism.
 I have a passion for traveling, but when I'm home in Singapore, I divide my time among a wide variety of interests including charity work, school involvement, entertaining, writing and various sports.

-I am heavily involved in Girl Scouts and am a newly-appointed member of the Council of Advisors for USA Girl Scouts Overseas.
+I am heavily involved in Girl Scouts and am a member of the Council of Advisors for USA Girl Scouts Overseas.
 I'm also National Volunteer Partner for USA Girl Scouts of America and a Global Facilitator for USA Girl Scouts Overseas, a volunteer job which has me traveling to train Girl Scout leaders around the world.
 In Singapore, I lead a Cadette troop, train new leaders and run many large events.
 I've also served as Chair and Secretary in Secretary.
 Under my leadership, the Singapore Girl Scout community went from a group on the verge of folding to being officially recognized as one of the top three overseas Girl Scout communities in the world within a two-year span.
 For my work in Girl Scouts, I've been recognized with the Thanks Badge, the Honor Pin and the Appreciation Pin and received the First Class Scout as a girl (equivalent of Boy Scout Eagle).
-I also volunteer with the Cub Scouts in Singapore as the group's Events Chair.
+I also volunteered with the Cub Scouts in Singapore as the group's Events Chair.

 I've always been involved in charity efforts, often taking a leadership roles, managing budgets, leading teams of diverse backgrounds and helping craft marketing messages including redeveloping websites and social media efforts.
 I have been described as "evangelical" for causes in which I believe.